 - Absorption spectra

-The emission spectrum is formed by the radiation emitted by electrons in the excited molecules or atoms is known as the emission spectrum.
-The emission spectrum comprises frequencies of electromagnetic radiation due to the influence of chemical elements or chemical compounds emitted due to an atom or molecule, which make the transition from a high energy state to a lower energy state.
+The spectrum formed by the radiation emitted by electrons in the excited molecules or atoms is known as the emission spectrum.
+The emission spectrum comprises frequencies of electromagnetic radiation due to the influence of chemical elements or chemical compounds emitted due to an atom or molecule, making the transition from a high energy state to a lower energy state.
 These excited electrons have to radiate energy to return to ground states from the excited state, which is unstable.
-The emission spectrum is formed by the frequencies of these emitted light.
+The frequencies of these emitted light form the emission spectrum.

 Based on the source, the emission spectrum is classified into two types:

-This kind of spectrum is constituted by the frequencies of light transmitted with dark bands when energy is absorbed by the electrons in the ground state to reach higher energy states.
+This spectrum is constituted by the frequencies of light transmitted with dark bands when the electrons absorb energy in the ground state to reach higher energy states.
 This type of spectrum is produced when atoms absorb energy.
 Let’s know how absorption spectra are formed.

-When light from any source is passed through the solution or vapour of a chemical, a pattern comprising dark lines is obtained.
+When light from any source is passed through the solution or vapour, a pattern comprising dark lines is obtained.
 This pattern is analysed using the spectroscope.
 Depending on the nature of the chemical or element, certain radiation is absorbed by the chemical or element when passed through it.

 The dark line pattern is seen exactly in the same place where coloured lines are seen in the emission spectrum.
 The spectrum thus obtained is known as the absorption spectrum.

 Emission spectra can emit all the colours in an electromagnetic spectrum, while the absorption spectrum can have a few colours missing due to the redirection of absorbed photons.
-The wavelengths of light absorbed is helpful in figuring out the number of substances in the sample.
+The wavelengths of light absorbed help figure out the number of substances in the sample.

-The pattern of absorption lines, emission lines and the continuous spectrum are as shown in the figure below.
+The pattern of absorption lines, emission lines, and the continuous spectrum is shown below.